Esgrove/othellogame/README.md

 Uses [ColorizeSwift](https://github.com/mtynior/ColorizeSwift) for colored text in the terminal.
 Formatting with [swiftformat](https://github.com/nicklockwood/SwiftFormat).
-Project is handled by the [Swift Package Manager](https://www.swift.org/package-manager/), so there is no Xcode project.
+Project is handled by the [Swift Package Manager](https://www.swift.org/package-manager/), meaning there is no Xcode project.

 * main.swift
 * othello.swift